 A towering Englishman with a cricket pedigree who became Hollywood's go-to symbol of imperial authority, often playing generals and stern patriarchs.

-C. Aubrey Smith’s journey to Hollywood stardom was unlike any other.
-He first made a name for himself on the cricket pitch, captaining England in a Test match against South Africa in 1889.
-His sporting career gave him a bearing—an erect, commanding posture and a bushy mustache—that would become his cinematic trademark.
-After finding success on the London stage, he moved to Hollywood in the early sound era and never looked back.
-Directors quickly saw in him the perfect embodiment of the British establishment; he played military officers, country squires, and wise old statesmen with such natural authority that he seemed less an actor and more an import from a fading empire.
-Off-screen, he was the patriarch of the British expatriate community in Los Angeles, founding the Hollywood Cricket Club and insisting on tea breaks during film shoots.
-In dozens of films, from *The Prisoner of Zenda* to *Little Lord Fauntleroy*, he provided a steady, unshakeable pillar of Britishness for American audiences.
+C. Aubrey Smith captained England in a Test match against South Africa in 1889 before finding Hollywood stardom.
+His sporting career gave him an erect, commanding posture and a bushy mustache that became his cinematic trademark.
+After success on the London stage, he moved to Hollywood in the early sound era.
+Directors cast him as military officers, country squires, and wise old statesmen.
+Off-screen, he founded the Hollywood Cricket Club and insisted on tea breaks during film shoots.
+In dozens of films from *The Prisoner of Zenda* to *Little Lord Fauntleroy*, he provided a steady pillar of Britishness for American audiences.

 1860–1882